Toasted White Chocolate Mocha Recipe

 If you enjoyed this recipe, pass it to your friends because everyone deserves to skip the coffee shop line-up and enjoy a homemade treat, especially around the holidays.

-Yes, you can make the Toasted White Chocolate Mocha with milk or dark chocolate, but the stronger chocolate is more likely to drown out the subtle caramelized flavors of the dulce de leche (3).
-Essentially, it will taste like an extra-sweet mocha with no discernible toasted flavor.
+Yes, you can make the Toasted White Chocolate Mocha with milk or dark chocolate, but the stronger chocolate is more likely to drown out the subtle caramelized flavours of the dulce de leche (3).
+Essentially, it will taste like an extra-sweet mocha with no discernible toasted flavour.

 If you’re interested in a warm beverage featuring milk or dark chocolate, take a look at our Mexican chocolate mocha recipe instead.